goran9999/aave_craft/readme.md

 calculated based on deposited amount of tokens, such as ownership.
 Claiming invested tokens is realized through concept of **vesting**, where proposal creator defines cliff period, unlocking period and amount of tokens that is being unlocked.

+## Running tests

+In order to run tests of this projects (writtend in ts-mocha), host OS needs to be MacOS or Linux.
+Instruction for running tests is **bash script.sh** from root folder of project.
+This command will install all required depenedencies such as:

+- rust and cargo v1.70.0
+- solana v1.14.18
+- anchor and avm v0.28.0
+  At the end, given command runs **anchor test** command that will run tests on local network validator.
+During running of tests, logs can be seeing explaining account state changes such as SOL balances.

 ## Instructions

 - [Create investment DAO](#create-investment-dao)